MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 ---
 title: Build PWAs for the sidebar in Microsoft Edge
-description: How to build your PWA for installation in the Microsoft Edge Sidebar.
+description: How to build your PWA for installation in the Microsoft Edge sidebar.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual